Picard0147/dbus-shelly-pro-3em-smartmeter-1phase/README.md

-Drive become obsolete for me because possibilit to add devices (including power meters) using NODERED.
+Drive become obsolete for me because possibility to add devices (including power meters) using NODERED.
 I'll probably not atempt to update this driver.